 Coffee beans last the longest out of all other forms.
 They can stay fresh for up to three months (sometimes more).
 The shelf life of roasted beans depends on how freshly roasted they are.
-We recommend that you only grind as much as you need at a given time.
+I recommend that you only grind as much as you need at a given time.
 That way, you can store your beans for longer.

 Ground coffee goes rancid much faster than coffee beans.
 When you roast coffee beans, their oils and aroma escape onto the surface.
 This way, they contact the moisture in the air, making them go rancid.
 So, it’s best only to grind as much as you need!